aiokitchen/aiomisc/docs/source/io.rst

   is the main task in your project, use `aiofile`_.
 * Otherwise use this module or `aiofiles`_
-* If the main task is read large chunks of files for processing, both of the above methods are not optimal.
+* If the main task is read large chunks of files for processing, both of the above methods are not optimal cause you will switch context each IO operation, it's often suboptimal for file cache and you will lost execution time for context switches.
+In case for thread-based IO executor implementation thread context switches cost might be more expensive than IO operation time in summary.

   Just try pack all blocking staff in separate functions and call it in a thread pool, see example bellow: